The Square Kilometre Array (SKA)

 - The Cradle of Life: probing the full range of astrobiology, from the formation of prebiotic molecules in the interstellar medium to the emergence of technological civilisations on habitable planets.

 The SKA has been conceived as a observational facility that will test fundamental physical laws and transform our current picture of the Universe.
 However, the scientific challenges outlined above are today's problems; will they still be the outstanding problems that will confront astronomers in the period 2020-2050 and beyond, when the SKA will be in its most productive years?
 Thus, the SKA community has adopted "Exploration of the Unknown" as a goal for the facility as part of a firmly founded expectation that the most exciting things to be discovered by the SKA are those that we have not yet conceived.
+More about the JBCA scientific involvement with the SKA can be found in the JBCA Science Activity section.

 The SKA will be co-hosted at the South Africa’s Karoo region (as a core site) and Western Australia’s Murchison region (MRO).
 Different elements of the telescope will be deployed at the two different sites, with SKA-Low and SKA-Survey located at the MRO and SKA-Mid at the Karoo.